-- > To undertand the Rearrangement mechanisms. - To grow their spectroscopic knowledge about how to find out the NMR, ESR,IR,UV active compounds - > To know the shift reagents's uses - > To compare the orbital degeneracy of various molecules - > To improve their ability to understand the spectral datas
+To understand the Rearrangement mechanisms, shift reagents.
+To grow their spectroscopic knowledge about how to find out the NMR, ESR, IR, UV active compounds.
+To compare the orbital degeneracy of various molecules.

-Unit I: Electronic spectra of transition metal complexes and photochemistry: d-d transition-charge transfer transition-selection rules-mechanism of breakdown of selection rules-bandwidths and shapes-John Teller effect-Tanabe-sugano Diagram-evaluation of 10Dq and β for Octahedral and Tetrahedral complexes of d3, d6 d7 d6 and d8 configurations-Photochemistry-photoredox and substitution reactions occurring in Co(III) and Cr(III) complexes-photochemistry of ruthenium polypyridyls.
+Unit I: Electronic spectra of transistion metal complexes and photochemistry d-d transition-charge transfer transistion-selection rules-mechanism of breakdown of selection rules-bandwidths and shapes-John Teller effect-Tanabesugano Diagram-evaluation of 10Dq and β for Octahedral and Tetrahedral complexes of d1 to d9 configurations-Photochemistry-photoredox and substitution reactions occurring in Co(III) and Cr(III) complexes-photochemistry of ruthenium polypyridyls.

-Unit II: Application of Spectroscopy to the study of Inorganic compounds I:
+Unit II: Application of Spectroscopy to the study of Inorganic compounds I

-Application of IR and Raman spectra in the study of coordination compoundsapplication to metal carbonyls and nitrosyls- geomentrical and linkage isomerism-detection of inter and intramolecular hydrogen bonding-stretching mode analysis of metal carbonyls.
+Application of IR and Raman spectra in the study of coordination compounds-application to metal carbonyls and nitrosyls-geomentrical and linkage isomerism-strectching mode analysis of metal carbonyls.

-Mossbauer and Photoelectron spectroscopy (PES): Mossbauer effect resonance absorption-Doppler effect -Doppler velocity -Experimental technique of measuring resonance absorption-isomer shift-magnetic hyperfine splitting -application of Mossbauer spectroscopy in the study of Iron and Tin complexes.
+Mossbauer spectroscopy: Mossbauer Effect resonance absorption-Doppler effect - Doppler velocity- Isomer shift-magnetic hyperfine splitting -application of Mossbauer spectroscopy in the study of Iron and Tin complexes.

-Photoelectron spectroscopy: Theory -XPEX-UV-PES- Instrumentation evaluation of Ionization potential -chemical identification of elements -Koopmann's theorem -chemical shift-UPS-XPES of N2, O2 and HCI-evaluation of vibrational constants from UPS - spin-orbit coupling -Auger spectroscopy -principles and its applications.
+Photoelectron spectroscopy (PES): Chemical identification of elements - Koopmann's theorem - chemical shift- spin- orbit coupling -Auger spectroscopy - principles and its applications.

-UNIT III: Application of spectroscopy to the study of Inorganic compounds II:
+Unit III: Application of spectropscopy to the study of Inorganic compounds II NMR Spectroscopy: